 You may be thinking about how COVID-19 will affect your vacation and holiday plans.
-The disease caused by coronavirus is highly contagious and can make traveling risky, both for you and for the communities you visit.
+The disease caused by the coronavirus is highly contagious and can make traveling risky, both for you and for the communities you visit.
 If caught, COVID-19 can be very serious and even fatal.
 It’s important to take this seriously when making travel plans.

 If you do have to travel, though, there are things you can do to help protect yourself from COVID-19.

 Path to improved health

 Pick a destination you feel comfortable with.

 Different cities and states have different numbers of COVID-19 cases.
 If you plan to travel, make sure you are not going to an area that is seeing high numbers of these cases.
 Ideally, the number of positive cases that area has should steadily decline (or go down) for two weeks before you visit.

 You should check on any travel restrictions and quarantine rules both in the state that you visit and in your own state.
 Some states may require you to quarantine yourself for 2 weeks after returning from destinations with high case numbers.

 It’s also important to consider who you will be seeing when you travel.
 If you are visiting an elderly family member, for example, you may want to reconsider.
 The elderly are in the highest risk group for getting seriously ill from COVID-19.
 It is important you do not unknowingly spread any germs to older family members.

 Decide how you want to travel.

 Once you know where you’re going, you’ll have to choose how to get there.
 The safest method for travel right now may be driving.
 This is because you can control your environment best in your own car.
 You are responsible for cleaning it, and it’s not likely that many other people have been in it recently.